lf-edge/eve/docs/NVIDIA-NX.md

 1. Flash the `dist/arm64/current/installer.raw` install EVE image onto an USB Stick [following these instructions](../README.md#how-to-write-eve-image-and-installer-onto-an-sd-card-or-an-installer-medium)
 1. Insert the USB Stick and power on the device

 The installation process will start and it will install EVE on the NVMe automatically.

+> **:warning: WARNING !**
+>
+> The installation process will wipe off both eMMC and NVMe.
+Any data present on these devices will be lost.

 If the installation succeed, the device will be powered off.
 Remove the USB Stick and power on the device again.

 ### Running a live image on the ThinkEdge SE70